Biden gets support from key lawmakers as he tells Democrats he won't step aside after debate

 While some deep-pocketed donors may be showing discomfort, strategists working on House and Senate races said they have posted record fundraising as donors view congressional Democrats as a “firewall” and last line of defense against Trump.

-Associated Press writers Farnoush Amiri, Kevin Freking, Darlene Superville and Mary Clare Jalonick contributed to this report.
+Associated Press writers Farnoush Amiri, Kevin Freking, Darlene Superville, Jill Colvin and Mary Clare Jalonick contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.